-In the house we are currently renting until we buy next year, we have had a problem with the smoke detectors going off in the early hours of the morning randomly.
-I do not mean a chirping sound to indicate a flat battery, I mean they actually go off like there is a fire.
+In the house we are currently renting until we buy next year, we have had a problem with the smoke detectors going off randomly in the early hours of the morning.
+I do not mean a chirping sound to indicate a flat battery; they actually go off like a fire.
 Nothing rouses you from bed faster than fearing for your life.

 The second time they came out, they used a can of compressed air and changed the batteries again.
 A few more days passed in silence, safe bliss, and then they go off in the middle of the night again.

-These are hard-wired electrical smoke detectors which use both AC power and batteries (for backup).
-The third time the guy came out, he changed the batteries again and used some more compressed air and said that is all he can do.
+These are hard-wired electrical smoke detectors that use both AC power and batteries (for backup).
+The third time the guy came out, he changed the batteries again, used some more compressed air, and said that is all he can do.

 The smoke detector guy was quite nice.
-He mentioned changes in temperature and humidity could cause the detectors to go off and apparently in buildings like ours, it is quite common.
+He mentioned changes in temperature and humidity could cause the detectors to go off, and apparently, it is quite common in buildings like ours.
 And if it happens again, they will look into changing them.

-We could take the batteries out of the smoke detectors, but the thought of perishing in flames and smoke does not sound too appealing.
+We could take the batteries out of the smoke detectors, but the thought of perishing in flames and smoke does not sound too appealing if the power were to go out.
 As I actually write this at 1 am, the smoke detector has gone off twice randomly.
 I was woken up and decided to write this post as I waited anxiously for them to go off again.

 Eventually, the smoke detectors were replaced after I insisted they send out the smoke detector people again.
 Ironically, it would have been cheaper if they just replaced them in the first place.